(No ratings)

 BRILINTA $19 |

-Dr. Gerard Margiotti's areas of specialization are family medicine and adolescent medicine; he sees patients in Newtown Township, PA, Langhorne, PA, and Trevose, PA.
+Dr. Gerard Margiotti works as a family medicine and adolescent medicine.
 Areas of expertise for Dr. Margiotti include migraine, elbow pain, and celiac disease.
-Dr. Margiotti seems to honor Blue California, Independence Blue Cross, and Cigna, as well as other insurance carriers.
-He attended medical school at Philadelphia College of Osteopathic Medicine.
-He is professionally affiliated with Jefferson Health, Redeemer Health, and Trinity Health Mid-Atlantic.
-His practice in Langhorne, PA is open to new patients as reported by Jefferson Health.
+He seems to honor several insurance carriers, including Blue California, Independence Blue Cross, and Cigna.
+He studied medicine at Philadelphia College of Osteopathic Medicine.
+He is affiliated with Jefferson Health, Redeemer Health, and Trinity Health Mid-Atlantic.
+Jefferson Health reports that he is accepting new patients at his office in Langhorne, PA.